sevesalm/orbiNav/README.md

 The client shows the solution both as text and as a 3D model.
 3D visualization is done using [Three.js](http://threejs.org).
 There is a fallback method if the browser doesn't support WebGL.
 [Bootstrap](http://getbootstrap.com) was used to create responsive layout and webpage styling.

 The code is commented and quite easy to follow.
-The solving business logic can be found in `main/solver.py` and the client side implementation in `main/static/render.js`. orbiNav has also been tested with a few Android phones.
+The solving business logic can be found in `main/solver.py` and the client side implementation in `main/static/render.js`. orbiNav has also been tested with a few Android and iPhone phones.
+(No optimizations for older and slower phones.
+Don't bother with an iPhone 4...)

 Feel free to ask more or give feedback and ideas to improve the application!